What's at Stake

-Every one of the past 37 years has been warmer than the 20th century average.
+Every one of the past 40 years has been warmer than the 20th century average.
+2016 was the hottest year on record.
 The 12 warmest years on record have all occurred since 1998.
-The hottest year ever recorded for the contiguous United States occurred in 2012.

 Globally, the average surface temperature has increased more than one degree Fahrenheit since the late 1800s.
 Most of that increase has occurred over just the past three decades.

 We are the cause.
 We are overloading our atmosphere with carbon dioxide, which traps heat and steadily drives up the planet’s temperature.
 Where does all this carbon come from?
 The fossil fuels we burn for energy—coal, natural gas, and oil—plus the loss of forests due to deforestation, especially in the tropics.